 Applications of basic skills in Photoshop, Illustrator, PLM-type software, Excel, and databases.
 Introduction to digital product design and line development.
 Focus on elements and principles of design.
-Introduction
+Introduction to digital portfolio development for design and merchandising.
+Online lectures.

 A M D 225: Patternmaking I: Drafting and Flat Pattern